Tours of Dordogne: Heritage & Nature

 Paintings of bison dating back 12,000 to 15,000 years

 The Dordogne’s Medieval Fortresses

-The Dordogne is known as being the region of a thousand castles and while that sounds impressive, it probably isn’t an exaggeration (we haven't counted them all but there are a LOT!)
-Unfortunately, many of them are not open to the public but those that are, are well worth seeing, such as Castelnaud la Chapelle, Beynac or les Milandes once owned by Josephine Baker.
-These can be toured on foot or seen from the unique vantage point of the Dordogne River.
-We are happy to organise canoe trips or excursions on a comfortable gabarre boat – depending on your preference.
+Above ground, Dordogne boasts an astonishing number of castles and fortresses, dating as far back as the medieval era.
+Dordogne has a lot of the most charming medieval towns in France.
+It may not be an exaggeration when they say that Dordogne is the region of a thousand castles.
+We haven't counted them all, but there are a LOT and we would love to guide you to our favorites.
+Unfortunately, not all are open to the public but those that are, are well worth seeing.
+We love Castelnaud la Chapelle, Château de Beynac and les Milandes, which was once owned by Josephine Baker.
+Visitors may tour these on foot or view them from unique vantage points of the Dordogne River.
+We are happy to organise canoe trips or excursions on a comfortable gabarre boat, depending on your preferences.

 Gorgeous view over the Dordogne Valley & Castelnaud medieval fortress

-Mouth-Watering Local Produce
+Mouth-Watering Local Products

 Go truffle hunting in Dordogne with a local producer